Women Organizing for Fair Trade

 Uganda

-WIEGO's initial focus for Women Organizing for Fair Trade was to work with each of the lead organizations in order to identify the appropriate grassroots self-organizing women's groups, coordination, selection and training of local facilitators.
-An initiation workshop was held in Kathmandu, Nepal in May 2009 with participants from Nepal, India, Kenya, Tanzania, Uganda and Cambodia.
-Introductory workshops were subsequently carried out in India, Nepal, Uganda, Tanzania and Kenya.
-Selected women’s groups were initiated to work with the local facilitators through the development of case studies and a photographic journal.
+WIEGO worked with lead organizations to identify the appropriate grassroots self-organizing women's groups, and select and train local facilitators.
+An initiation workshop was held in Kathmandu, Nepal in 2009 with participants from Nepal, India, Kenya, Tanzania, Uganda and Cambodia.
+Selected women’s groups worked with the local facilitators through the development of case studies and a photographic journal.
 All groups held workshops to agree on their in-country methodologies and introduce the project to producers at the village level.
 An estimated 4,000 women were involved in the project through the country partners.
-Training workshops, based on Needs Assessments in each country aimed to improve the skills of the groups and strengthening the organizations.
+Training workshops, based on needs assessments in each country, aimed to improve the skills of the groups and strengthening the organizations.

 Shared Challenges